Old Mishawaka Carnegie Library

-Old Mishawaka Carnegie Library is a former public library and historic Carnegie library located at Mishawaka, St. Joseph County, Indiana.
+Old Mishawaka Carnegie Library is a former public library and historic Carnegie library located at Mishawaka, Indiana.

 Description and history

 It was built in 1916, and is a one-story, Jacobethan Revival style, oriental brick building with terra cotta embellishments.
 It features a projecting entrance portico with limestone columns.
 An addition was constructed by the Works Progress Administration in 1937.
 It was built with a $30,000 grant from the Carnegie Foundation.

 It was listed on the National Register of Historic Places in 1998.
 The building no longer contains a public library.
 Since 1969, the building has held private offices, a private residence, and in 2018 opened as Jesus Latin Grill and Tequila Bar.